venkatesh4009/rfid-rc522-linux-driver/README.md

 # 🛠️ RFID RC522 Linux Driver for A5D2X

 This repository contains a Linux kernel driver and integration steps for the **RC522 RFID module** on the **A5D2X (Rugged Board)** using the SPI interface.
-It includes the driver source code and instructions to patch, compile, and test on a target board.
+It includes the driver source code and instructions to patch, compile, and test on the target board.

 ---

 ## 📂 Project Structure

 rfid-rc522-linux-driver/
-├── rfid_rc522/ # Kernel driver source folder
+├── rfid_rc522/ # Kernel driver source
 │ ├── rc522.c
 │ ├── rc522_api.c
 │ ├── rc522_api.h